Job Description for President

 2. Two-Way Communication – Meet with the principal early in the year and keep him or her updated on events, activities or concerns.

-4. Training Opportunities – Offer to provide parent training and resources at the school.
+4. Training Opportunities – Offer to provide training and resources for families at the school.

 5. School District Level Involvement – Use the school district’s master calendar to become aware of activities where PTA’s presence is needed and request an opportunity to provide a presentation at school board meetings.